 What can Trigger an attack of Gout?

-A gout is a form of arthritis.
+Gout is a form of arthritis.
 Often extremely painful.
 It is triggered by the breaking down of a chemical called purine.
 This transformation produces Uric acid which can trigger an attack of gout or arthritis when accumulated in high levels in the body.
+Learn how to react to a gout attack.

 Drinking too much alcohol of any type can trigger a gout attack.
 Excess of alcohol will interfere with the kidney’s ability to filter uric acid and can result in a build up crystals in the joint.